rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/Rare_Variant_Analysis/README.md

 # TCGA_PanCancer_Immune_Genetics

 # Rare variant burden association analysis for Germline cancer mutations with immune traits
 Rare variant analysis was based on TCGA germline WES data.
 We selected pathogenic and likely pathogenic variants that were identified by Huang KL et al, Cell, 2018 within 99 genes.
 We collapsed these variants within each gene.
 Then each gene was assigned to a pathway, and gene burden of rare variants were then collapsed to form a pathway burden of rare variants.
 Association was tested between immune traits and both pathway and gene burden of rare variants.
 Linear regression was performed for continuous traits (with or without log10 transformation) and logistic regression was performed for dichotomized traits.
 Several covariates were included in the model: Age, Sex, PC1-7, and Cancer Type.

+## Citations
+Please cite the following when using the data and code contained here in:
+* Sayaman, Saad, Heimann, et al., STAR Protocols (2022).
+Analytic pipelines to assess the relationship between immune response and germline genetics in human tumors. https://doi.org/10.1016/j.xpro.2022.101809
+* Sayaman, Saad et al., Immunity (2021).
+Germline genetic contribution to the immune landscape of cancer. https://doi.org/10.1016/j.immuni.2021.01.011

 ## R script for association analysis
 Analysis was performed using R version 3.5.2 (https://cran.r-project.org/).
 R script `RareVariantAnalysis.R` is attached with input and output examples.